North American cougar: Threats and conservation

 The primary causes of the declining population of cougars is due to hunting and loss of habitat.
 Trophy hunting and loss of territory reflect the most significant threats upon the cougar extinction status.
 Most of the cougars' prey is found near humans.
 Whether it be through sport hunting or through the protection of livestock, humans frequently kill cougars intentionally.
 Though indirect killings through vehicle collisions do occur, the intentional human impact is far more drastic.
 Humans continue to affect the declining cougar population through the occupation of their habitats.
 Cougars tend to occupy areas that are prime for development and expansion.
 From mountains to deserts, humans utilize the cougar territory to build new sites and structures for their purposes.
 As a consequence, cougars lose their habitats which leads to conflict with humans.

 Even though conservation efforts of the cougar have decreased against the "more appealing" jaguar, it is hunted less frequently because it has no spots, and is thus less desirable to hunters.

-Despite the declining population of cougars, the potential extinction of the North American Cougar is not seen as a large concern.
+Despite the declining population of cougars, the potential extinction of the North American Cougar is not seen as a significant concern.
 In Oregon, a population of 5,000 individuals was reported in 2006, exceeding a target of 3,000.
 California has actively sought to protect the cat and has an estimated population of 4,000 to 6,000.
 With the increase of human development and infrastructure growth in California, the cougar population in the state is becoming more isolated from one another.

 The Bay Area Puma Project aims to obtain information on cougar populations in the San Francisco Bay area and the animals' interactions with habitat, prey, humans, and residential communities.
 A study on wildlife ecologists showed that urban cougar populations exist around the Los Angeles metropolitan area, with individuals of these populations having the smallest home ranges recorded for any cougars studied, and being primarily nocturnal and not crepuscular, most likely adaptations to avoid humans in high-density areas.